sajizayaan-sys/ipa-document-processing-system/docs/failures.md

 - Issue: Extracted data may be incomplete
 - Handling: Validation rules and confidence thresholds

 This list will grow as development continues.

+This list will grow as development continues.

+## Missing or Empty Input Directory
+- Issue: No files to process
+- Handling: System still generates empty report